rantao16/rantao16.github.io/_pages/about.md

 ---
 Email: rantao16 [at] umd [dot] edu

 Hi!
 My name is Ran Tao (陶然).
-I am a final-year Ph.D. student in the Department of Mathematics at the [University of Maryland, College Park](https://www-math.umd.edu/).
-I’m fortunate to be advised by [Yu Gu](https://www.math.umd.edu/~ygu7/).
+From Aug 2025 to Dec 2025, I will be a postdoc in the pogram of Recent Trends in Stochastic Partial Differential Equations at [Simons Laufer Mathematical Sciences Institute (SLMath)](https://www.slmath.org/programs/380#overview_programs).
+I got my Ph.D. from the [University of Maryland, College Park](https://www-math.umd.edu/) in May 2025, where I was fortunate to be advised by [Yu Gu](https://www.math.umd.edu/~ygu7/).
 Before that, I got my B.S. degree from the School of Mathematical Sciences at [Fudan University](https://math.fudan.edu.cn/mathen/main.htm) in 2019.

 My research focuses on probability and stochastic analysis, with their applications to statistical physics.
 I work on topics including stochastic partial differential equations, interacting particle systems, and Malliavin calculus.